Never delay the communication of bad results, setbacks or surprises. Share the good, the bad and the ugly with the investors that own the company.

 - How big is the problem?
 How many people or companies does it affect?
 How many dollars are wasted on it?
 What inefficiencies does it cause?
 Is the problem growing?
 Do some research and give your investors a quick, tangible vision of the problem, its size, and why it's’ important.

-- How big is the opportunity?: We typically accomplish this by reviewing 3 different types of market segmentation.
-The Total Addressable Market (TAM), the Segmented Addressable Market (SAM), and the Segmented Obtainable Market (SOM).
-This framework shows investors that you’ve done your research, know your market well and have a thoughtful Go To Market plan as to how you’re going to attack it in bite-sized chunks.
-(Here is a blog on the importance of how to utilize TAM, SAM, & SOM in your GTM focus)
+- How big is the opportunity?
+We typically accomplish this by reviewing 3 different types of market segmentation.
+The total Addressable Market (TAM), the segmented addressable market (SAM), and the segmented obtainable market (SOM).
+This framework shows investors that you’ve done your research, know your market well, and have a thoughtful go-to-market plan as to how you’re going to attack it in bite-sized chunks.
+(Here is a blog on how to utilize TAM, SAM, & SOM and their importance in your GTM focus.)

-- What does the competitive landscape look like?: who are your direct and indirect competitors?
+- What does the competitive landscape look like?
+Who are your direct and indirect competitors?
 What do they specialize in?
 How is your product/service different than theirs?
 Share this information with investors through a matrix, scatterplot, or other visualization that can quickly and clearly tell why and how you’re differentiating yourself.
 If you have yet to dive deep into your competitor research, you can use our template here to get started.

 2. Demonstrate why your software product is special